 On January 26, 1931, 342 Commonwealth was purchased from George Williams by Dr. Joseph Barone, a physician.
 He converted the property into medical offices and a multiple dwelling, either apartments or a lodging house.
 He and his brother, Dr. Anthony Barone, a surgeon and dentist, maintained their offices there, along with Dr. Gaetano Faillace.

 Joseph Barone and his wife, Beatrice (de Robertis) Barone, lived in Brighton.
 Anthony Barone and his wife, Mildred (Knowles) Baron, lived at 282 Hanover.
 They also both maintained medical offices at 282 Hanover.

 In July of 1938, Anthony Barone acquired 214 Commonwealth and made it both his home and office.
 Joseph Barone continued to maintain his office at 342 Commonwealth, and both brothers continued to maintain an office together at 282 Hanover.

 Among the residents at 342 Commonwealth was retired architect William W. Dinsmoor and his wife, Grace Bertha Virginia (Elmore) Dinsmoor.
 They lived there from about 1939 until his death in October of 1950.

 In February of 1941, the Building Department cited Joseph Barone for changing the occupancy of 342 Commonwealth from a single-family dwelling into a “doctor’s office and tenements” without a permit.
 In March of 1941, he applied for (and subsequently received) permission to convert the property into a doctor’s office and lodging house.
 In the application, he stated that the current use was a doctor’s office and four apartments.

 Joseph Barone died in December of 1950.
-Beatrice Barone et al were the assessed owners of 342 Commonwealth in 1952.

 Based on the City Directory entries, from 1954, the property was occupied as ten apartments.